Axel Kicillof: 2025 midterm elections

 Ahead of the 2025 nationwide elections, Kicillof moved to separate the province's own legislative election from the national contest.
 The provincial legislature's decision to decouple the provincial vote from the national calendar was seen as a historical rarity.
 The official explanation was that separating the dates would be logistically easier as the province kept the party list ballot instead of the single list system that would be implemented for the first time in the October national contest.
 Politically, however, analysts widely interpreted the move as a strategic decision by Kicillof: by advancing the vote, Peronism could test its electoral strength, rally support, and potentially influence the national climate heading into October.
 In the September 2025 provincial midterms, Kicillof led the Peronist coalition Homeland Force to a decisive victory, securing close to 47% of the vote against La Libertad Avanza, which obtained about 34% province-wide.

 Public image

 According to Clarín, Kicillof completed an ideological turn from teaching Marxist economics to the doctrine of Juan Perón, having joined the Justicialist Party and becoming vice president of the party.
-As goveror, he was described by journalist Federico Rivas Molina as combining academic scholarship with overwhelming charisma.
+As governor, he was described by journalist Federico Rivas Molina as combining academic scholarship with overwhelming charisma.
 Kicillof was also the subject of a 2012 biography by journalist Ezequiel Burgo, El Creyente: ¿Quién es Axel Kicillof?
 (The Believer: Who Is Axel Kicillof?), which portrayed him as "the strongest Economy Minister Argentina has had in a decade".
 Burgo wrote that Kicillof "blindly believes in the economic policy that he transmits to the President", and that his aspiration was "to lead Argentina's economy, plan it, mold it to his liking".